lsst-sitcom/sitcomtn-162/index.md

 From what was able to be achieved within this technote, the combination of cell-based coadds and Metadetection have the necessary infrastructure needed to successfully run end-to end within the LSST Science Pipelines ecosystem and produce a shape catalog.
 With this shape catalog, a tangential shear profile of A360 is detected.
 This is a significant technical milestone, especially considering that the data for this field is shallow  and has limited band information.
 Some future validation work could include testing alternative blending algorithms to potentially improve the performance of shear measurements in crowded cluster environments, obtaining PSF measurements for reserved stars to preform a $\rho$-statistics analysis, and SSI analyses such as completion tests.
 Running Metadetection on additional DP1 fields may also identify edge-cases that were not uncovered within the A360 field.

 At this time, the task for running Metadetection is still under development, particularly needing focus in robustness and computing efficiency.
 It should be noted that many configuration settings are not yet available to the pipeline infrastructure through pipeline `.yaml` files.
 The main motivation for custom branches was to enable these changes (e.g. changing `wmom` to `gauss`) for testing purposes within this specific use case.

+Acknowledgement: We thank Erin Sheldon for his guidance and clarification on Metadetection details and associated outputs.
+Several details within the technote directly benefit from this improved clarity.

 ## References